chrisallenlane/wit-cms/README.md

 - "pages" and "posts"
 - tag, category, and archive taxonomies
 - canonical URLs
-- sitemap.xml
+- `sitemap.xml`
 - an RSS feed
 - "read more" links and pagination

 On application start, `wit` loads all site content into an in-memory object, making it possible to serve content without reading from disk.
-This makes it rather performent when compared to database-backed content-management systems.
+This makes it rather performant when compared to database-backed content-management systems.

-`wit` seeks to offer a compromise between the full-featuredness of Wordpress and the ultra-minimalism of [Jekyll][], and strives to be a viable alternative to those who may be dissatisfied with either.
+`wit` seeks to offer a compromise between the full-featuredness of WordPress and the ultra-minimalism of [Jekyll][], and strives to be a viable alternative to those who may be dissatisfied with either.